 HORSE sets showing, hopeful someone can help ill horse

-The Humane Organization Representing Suffering Equines of Connecticut will host a horse showing Aug.
+The Humane Organization Representing Suffering Equines (HORSE) of Connecticut will hold a horse showing Aug.
 10 from 2 to 4 p.m.

-Guests can meet the 28 horses on the farm, including newcomer Duke, a 19-hands-tall Belgian draft horse that has lost a piece of his esophagus during a laser surgery gone bad, and his food and water come out his nose when he eats and drinks.
+Guests can meet the 28 horses on the farm, including newcomer Duke, a 19 hands tall Belgian draft horse that has lost a piece of his epileptic flap of his esophagus during a laser surgery gone bad; thus his food and water come out his nose when he eats and drinks.

 Additionally, he is at risk for a lung infection.

 The resident surgeon at New England Equine Practice in Patterson, N.Y., said there is nothing he can do since the flap is not there.